kimaneChen/react-practice/README.md

 - css display: block, inline, inline-block;
 - Unicode Character Table web site
 - flexbox froggy is used to check the flex-box skill
+- use chrome inspect layout can identity the index of grid and dimension

 ## Study Of Github CI